The Conservative Organizational Entrepreneur

-Heads of existing groups often aren't happy when another group is formed to do somewhat similar work.
+Heads of existing groups often aren’t happy when another group is formed to do somewhat similar work.
 But the creation of multiple groups under different leadership, all active for similar causes, is generally helpful for those causes.
-Some donors will like the approach of one group better than that of another group which is working for almost exactly the same issues.
+Some donors will like the approach of one group better than that of another group which is working for almost exactly the same purposes.
 Some people will like and trust the head of one group better than they will the head of a similar group.

-Multiple groups with the same or similar messages reinforce each other and make each others' activities more credible in the public policy process.
+Multiple groups with the same or similar messages reinforce each other and make each other’s activities more credible in the public policy process.

 Very rarely are existing groups doing all that can be done for their causes.
-Often a new group brings novel, useful ideas to the policy battle; competition usually makes everyone more efficient.
+Often a new group brings novel, useful ideas to the policy battle.
+Competition usually makes everyone more efficient.
 Creation of more groups active for a cause increases the number of donors and volunteers activated for that cause.

 Issue Focus Helps Organizational Growth